Early Start

 Once you’re in college, it’s up to you to manage your time efficiently.
 As a full-time student, you’ll only spend 12-18 hours a week in class.
 It will be your responsibility to make sure you are spending your time outside of class in a way that supports your physical and emotional health as well as your academic success.

-As a college student, you’ll frequently communicate with your professors, academic advisor, and other IUPUC faculty and staff.
+As a college student, you’ll frequently communicate with your professors, academic advisor, and other IU Columbus faculty and staff.
 To make good impressions and build relationships in an academic setting, you’ll need to communicate professionally.
 Learn what that means and how your professors will expect you to communicate from our Communication Studies faculty!

 Do you know how you’re paying for college?
 Our financial expert can teach you how to sort out of the details of scholarships, grants, loans, and budgeting to pay out of pocket (or afford living on your own for the first time).
 Learning to be proactive about your financial well-being can help you prevent financial stress in the future.